18F/18f.gsa.gov/_join/index.md

 ## Resources

-If you have any questions, please reach our Talent Team at [join18f@gsa.gov](mailto:join18f@gsa.gov).
+If you have any questions, please [contact our Talent Team](mailto:join18f@gsa.gov).

 We have a lot of information about working at 18F in the [18F Handbook](https://handbook.18f.gov/), including: